vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 I made another trip to Target, finishing checkout at 9:21 PM.
 Later, I made a trip to Safeway, finishing checkout at 10:25 PM.

+## Tuesday September 28

+In the morning, between 7:15 AM and 7:45 AM, I made a trip to Target.
+I used the restroom there.
+I didn't buy anything because I couldn't find what I was looking for.

+## Wednesday September 29

+In the morning, between 7 AM and 7:30 AM I made a trip to Target.
+I used the restroom, and later bought paper towels.
+I finished checkout at 7:28 AM.